-- a declaration of prior Professional Services provided to the insolvent Entity by the Member, the Members' Firm or Network Firm, including the nature of the Professional Services, when the Professional Service was provided, the period over which the Professional Service was provided, the Professional Fees paid and the reasons why these Professional Services does not create threats to the Independence of the Member or the work to be performed or duties required under the proposed Appointmentresult in a conflict of interest or duty; - a declaration that there are no other known prior Professional Services or other relevant relationships that require disclosure; and - a declaration of indemnities (other than statutory indemnities) and upfront payments, including the identity of each indemnifier or provider of an upfront payment (name and relationship with the insolvent entity) and the extent and nature of each indemnity or upfront payment, including any indemnities in respect of the Member's Professional Fees or Expensesa statement as to where the funds are being held, when and how the funds will be applied and that there are no other indemnities or upfront payments to be disclosed.

-NEW4.15 Where a Member in Public Practice provides a Declaration of Independence, Relevant Relationships and Indemnities in respect of Appointments under the Bankruptcy Act, the Member shall disclose all relationships the Member, the Member's Firm or Network Firm has had in the preceding two years with:
+- a declaration of prior Professional Services provided in the preceding two years to the insolvent Entity by the Member, the Members' Firm, a Network Firm or their Partners, including the nature of the Professional Services, when the Professional Service was provided, the period over which the Professional Service was provided, the Professional Fees paid and the reasons why the Professional Service does not result in a conflict of interest or duty; - a declaration that there are no other known prior Professional Services or other relationships that require disclosure; and - a declaration of indemnities (other than statutory indemnities) and upfront payments, including the identity of each indemnifier or provider of an upfront payment (name and relationship with the insolvent Entity) and the extent and nature of each indemnity or upfront payment, a statement as to where the funds are being held, when and how the funds will be applied and that there are no other indemnities or upfront payments to be disclosed. - 4.21 Where more than one Member in Public Practice is appointed to an insolvent Entity, all Appointees shall sign the Declaration of Independence, Relevant Relationships and Indemnities prior to its issue.
+Where this is not possible and a Declaration of Independence, Relevant Relationships and Indemnities is issued before all Appointees sign it, the Member shall: - Provide an explanation in the Declaration of Independence, Relevant Relationships and Indemnities as to why all Appointees were not able to sign it; and - Sign a replacement Declaration of Independence, Relevant Relationships and Indemnities as soon as possible and ensure that it is provided to creditors.